 WAYS OF APPLYING FOR AN INTERNSHIP WITH US

-- Most EU students over 16 can enter the UK freely to study or work with no time restrictions.
+1. Most EU students over 16 can enter the UK freely to study or work with no time restrictions.
 Croatian applicants will need to apply for a Certificate of Sponsorship and a subsequent work certificate once in the UK.
-Whilst this agreement may possibly change post ‘BREXIT’ it has not yet and currently seems unlikely to, until at least 2020.
-You can register straight away with us, just go to the section here: Student Registration
+Whilst this agreement may possibly change post “BREXIT”, it has not yet and currently seems unlikely to, until at least the end of 2020.
+You can register straight away with us, just go to the section here: Student Registration.

-- If you are over 16 all other nationals who just want to study an english language course of any sort just need a short term study visa.
-See https://www.gov.uk/study-visit-visa.
-This costs £93 for 6 months.
+2. If you are over 16, all other nationals who just want to study an English language course of any sort just need a short term study visa.
+This costs £93 GBP for 6 months.
 However, you can’t do an internship of any sort with this visa.
-You must also be accepted on a course with an education provider that holds a Tier 4 sponsor licence (or accreditation by certain other UK bodies as detailed).
+You must also be accepted on a course with an education provider that holds a Tier 4 sponsor license (or accreditation by certain other UK bodies as detailed).
 We can suggest a number of good language schools in Brighton who offer this.
 Just ask us.